hannahyklee/hannahyklee.github.io/docs/_posts/2024-07-23-korea-japan-travel-note.md

 I've traveled to South Korea many times over the years.
 Despite having *been* in Seoul frequently, the total time I've spent in the city is still short of a year -- barely a few percentage points of my lifetime.
 Perhaps it's precisely this consistent dosage of short, concentrated visits that has allowed me to form some of my strongest memories.
 Being asked in 유치원/preschool to present in front of a class of kids how the United States is different from Korea, I recall panicking and saying that we aren't forced to eat kimchi in preschool at lunch.
 A few years later, my grandma taught me how to cast yarn onto knitting needles before letting me contribute a few (incredibly uneven) rows to the scarf she was expertly crafting.
 It's the city I took my first solo bus, train, and taxi rides in, getting a taste of independence in a big city in a way I could never experience in my hometown in the US.

 My most recent visit to Seoul in the summer of 2024 was different from my past visits in many ways.
 It was my first time visiting since the Covid-19 pandemic and since graduating high school.
-It was also my first time visitng with entirely my own agenda, and it was followed by a trip to Japan.
+It was also my first time visitng with an agenda crafted entirely without my family, and it was followed by a trip to Japan.

 What follows is a loose itinerary listing out some highlights from the three and a half week excursion around the cities of Seoul, Tokyo, and Kyoto.

 ### Days 1 - 8 (Seoul, South Korea)

 #### Base
 The first week of our travels were based out of Insa-dong (인사동), a lively little neighborhood fairly centrally located in Seoul.
-It's known for its pedestrian streets full of restaurants, galleys, cafes, and stores, some housed in traditional buildings from the Joseon period.
+It's known for its pedestrian streets full of restaurants, gallerys, cafes, and stores, some housed in traditional buildings from the Joseon period.
 We found it to be a fantastic place to stay due to its proximity to multiple subway lines and its many alleyways to explore in the mornings or evenings before and after our main daily activities.

 #### Attractions and Activities